-This Health and Safety Plan (HSP) presents the contractor safety and health (S&H) procedures to be implemented by Cape Environmental Management Inc (CAPE) for services associated with the Performance-Based Remediation (PBR) at the Former Griffiss Air Force Base (GRIFFISS), New York project.
-Services will be completed by CAPE for the Department of the Air Force, Air Force Center for Engineering and the Environment (AFCEE).
-Work will be performed under Contract FA8903-10-D-8595; Task Order #0014).
+This Health and Safety Plan (HSP) presents the contractor safety and health (S&H) procedures, as updated for 2015 activities, to be implemented by Cape Environmental Management Inc (CAPE) for services associated with the Performance Based-Remediation (PBR) at the Former Griffiss Air Force Base (GRIFFISS), New York project.
+Services will be completed by CAPE for the Department of the Air Force, Air Force Civil Engineer Center (AFCEC).
+Work will be performed under Contract FA8903-10-D-8595; Task Order #0014.